scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 2.md

 **Alex:** *Oh, the conversation between Sera and Mark.*

-**Alex:** *Honestly, I'd rather not get on either of their bad sides, if I can help it.
+**Alex:** *Honestly, I'd rather not get on anyone's bad side, if I can help it.
 But he seems to want me to choose a side.*

 **Alex:** *No, Alex!
 You have to learn to stand up for yourself.
 Tell him what you really think!
 Mark was wrong, and -*